 This article will express my professional opinion as well as my personal experience.
 In advance, I will say I am very passionate about my opinion on this topic because I have scoliosis.
-I find the rods put in the spine, one of the most barbaric forms of surgery.
+I find the rods put in the spine one of the most barbaric forms of surgery.
 The only need for something so severe as rods is if a child has something termed ‘runaway scoliosis’ and it is advancing so rapidly that no other method can change it.
-But beware the solution.
-I treat patients who have had the rod surgery and still have up to 75-degree curvatures.
-The spine never stopped growing crooked and now they have rods on their back.
+But beware of the solution.
+I treat patients who have had rod surgery and still have up to 75-degree curvatures.
+The spine never stopped growing crooked, and now they have rods on their back.
 There is no evidence that the rods, in fact, did anything.
-Spinal growth is self-limiting and regardless of whether it grows straight or crooked, it will eventually stop growing and stabilize.
+Spinal growth is self-limiting, and regardless of whether it grows straight or crooked, it will eventually stop growing and stabilize.

 Scoliosis is idiopathic, meaning medicine has NO known cause.
 How many things in this day and age does medicine admit to not knowing about?!
 That is pretty remarkable in itself.